-- approximately \$125.0 million for continued research and development of our therapeutic portfolio, including preclinical studies and advancement through potential preclinical proof-of-concept; - · approximately \$85.0 million for IND-enabling studies and at least two IND filings for certain of our preclinical programs, which programs have not yet been selected by us; - approximately \$75.0 million to advance our gene editing platform discovery and early-stage research for other potential programs; - · approximately \$50.0 million to advance manufacturing capabilities to support early stage clinical development; and - the remainder for general corporate purposes.
+- approximately million for continued research and development of our therapeutic portfolio, including preclinical studies and advancement through potential preclinical proof-of-concept; - approximately million for IND-enabling studies and potential initiation of clinical studies for certain of our current programs; - approximately million to advance our gene editing platform discovery and early-stage research for other potential programs; - approximately million to advance manufacturing capabilities to support early stage clinical development; and - the remainder for general corporate purposes.

-Based on our current plans, we believe our existing cash and cash equivalents and available-for-sale marketable securities, together with the net proceeds from this offering, will be sufficient to fund our operations and capital expenditure requirements into 2027.
+Based on our current plans, we believe our existing cash and cash equivalents and available-for-sale marketable securities, together with the net proceeds from this offering, will be sufficient to fund our operations and capital expenditure requirements into

 All of our programs are currently in preclinical stage of development.
-The selection of programs for which we allocate resources to conduct research and development activities, which will include preclinical and IND-enabling studies, and ultimately IND filings, will be based on a number of factors including but not limited to the results of our preclinical and proof-of-concept studies which may support an IND filing, the size of the target market for the relevant indication, and the medical need associated with the relevant indication.
-We expect to use the net proceeds from this offering together with our existing cash and cash equivalents, on these research activities across our therapeutic portfolio; however, as of the date of this prospectus, we have not yet selected the specific programs for which we intend to submit INDs.
 The expected use of the net proceeds from this offering represents our intentions based upon our current plans and business conditions, which could change in the future as our plans and business conditions evolve.
 As of the date of this prospectus, we cannot predict with certainty all of the particular uses for the net proceeds to be received upon the closing of this offering or the amounts that we will actually spend on the uses set forth above.
 The amounts and timing of our actual expenditures may vary significantly depending on numerous factors, including the progress of our research and development, the status of and results from pre-clinical studies or clinical trials we may commence in the future, as well as any collaborations that we may enter into with third parties for our product candidates or strategic opportunities that become available to us, and any unforeseen cash needs.
 As a result, our management will retain broad discretion over the allocation of the net proceeds from this offering.
-We expect the net proceeds from this offering, together with our existing cash and cash equivalents, and available-for-sale marketable securities, will not be sufficient for us to advance any of our programs through regulatory approval, and we will need to raise additional capital to complete the development and potential commercialization of any of our programs.
+We expect the net proceeds from this offering, together with our existing cash and cash equivalents, and available-for-sale marketable scurities, will not be sufficient for us to advance any of our programs through regulatory approval, and we will need to raise additional capital to complete the development and potential commercialization of any of our programs.